Pierro55/Loop/Instructions/README.md

 You can add the Gcode below of the automation sequence to the continuous print queue plugin but I recommend having it in the slicer settings as seperate printer profile.

 ## Slicer Settings
-Because of the way this is buld, some build volume is lost
+Because of the way this modification is designed, some build volume is lost
 - Change the buildvolume to Y-max 185mm and Z-max 194mm (Printer Settings --> General --> Bed shape for Y-setting, Max print height for Z-setting)

 You can still print the whole X and Y volume if you just print with a normal Prusa printer profile.
 Make sure to limit the Z-axis to 194mm.
 I suggest saving a seperate "Printer Setting" if you wish to print bigger occasinally with the mod disabled.